Report alleges ethical abuses at UN agency for Palestinians - Journal du Cameroun

 The report was sent to the United Nations secretary general in December and UN investigators have since visited UNRWA’s offices in Jerusalem and Amman, collecting information related to the allegations, sources familiar with the matter said.

-Krahenbuhl said in a statement to AFP that “if the current investigation — once it is completed — were to present findings that require corrective measures or other management actions, we will not hesitate to take them.”
+Krahenbuhl said in a statement to AFP that “if the current investigation… were to present findings that require corrective measures or other management actions, we will not hesitate to take them.”

+UNRWA was set up in the years after more than 700,000 Palestinians were expelled or fled their lands during the 1948 war surrounding the creation of Israel.

-The agency provides schooling and medical services to millions of impoverished Palestinian refugees in Lebanon, Jordan, Syria and the Palestinian territories.
+It provides vital schooling and medical services to millions of impoverished refugees in Lebanon, Jordan, Syria and the Palestinian territories.

 The report paints a picture of a small number of mostly foreign senior leaders centralising power and influence while disregarding UN checks and balances.